-Four test borings were drilled at the locations of the new residences at the project site.
-Approximate boring locations are shown in the Boring Location Plan in the Illustration section of this report.
-These borings were drilled to depths of 10 to 15 feet below the presently existing ground surface.
+Four soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings were drilled to a depth of 12 feet each below the presently existing ground surface.
 Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.